-One of the additional implications of the combination of the three components, mobile, social, and physical, is that learning becomes anchored in a context of social meaning.
-Learners do not engage in intellectual discussion only with regard to a specific content, but are involved in actions as whole human beings and as part of a social environment.
-Learning takes place in social participation (Lave & Wenger, 1991; Wenger-Trayner & Wenger-Trayner, 2020).
-Instead of asking what types of cognitive processes and conceptual tests are included in the process, they ask what types of social involvement provide an appropriate context for learning to occur.
-The social context for learning provides a central stage in Trentin’s perception of HLS.
-“HLS-teaching concentrates on the relationship among learners, and that between learners and the knowledge to be acquired.
-Students are helped to be more autonomous, proactive and responsible towards their own learning processes'' (Trentin, 2015, p.
-6).
+An additional implication of the combination of mobile, social, and physical components is that learning becomes anchored in a context of social meaning.
+Learners do not engage in intellectual discussion only with regard to a specific topic, but are involved in human interactions as part of a social environment.
+Learning takes place with social participation (Lave & Wenger, 1991; Wenger-Trayner & Wenger-Trayner, 2020).
+Instead of asking what types of cognitive processes and conceptual tests are included in the process, they ask what types of social involvement provide an appropriate learning context.
+The social context for learning plays a central role in Trentin’s (2015) perception of hybrid learning systems (HLSs): “HLS-teaching concentrates on the relationship among learners, and that between learners and the knowledge to be acquired.
+Students are helped to be more autonomous, proactive and responsible towards their own learning processes” (p.
+6, emphasis original).

-This socio-constructivist paradigm which focuses on the relationship between learners as autonomous, pro-active entities responsible for their learning combined with their always being online produces an infinite potential of learning possibilities, but not necessarily those realized in an educational institutional context.
-When institutions, accustomed to adopting curricula and having their teachers play the role of curriculum technicians who execute them or at most interpret them, realize that there is a separate world of unrelated learning outside the walls of the institution, they try to close the gaps.
-One way to do this is the Bring Your Own Device (BYOD) approach (Alberta Education, 2012).
-Although this strategy allows individuals to use their private devices within the organization or educational institution, it also has clear economic benefits, it changes the rules of the game because it changes the learning environment within the institution itself.
+This socio-constructivist paradigm that focuses on the relationship between learners as autonomous, proactive entities responsible for their learning, combined with their constant online presence, produces an infinite potential of learning possibilities, but not necessarily those realized in an educational, institutional context.
+When institutions, accustomed to adopting curricula and having their teachers implement or at most interpret the curricula, realize that another world of unrelated learning is occurring outside the institution’s walls, they try to close the gaps.
+One way to do this is the Bring Your Own Device (BYOD) approach (e.g., Alberta Education, 2012).
+Although this strategy allows individuals to use their private devices within an organization or educational institution, it also has clear economic benefits, and it changes the rules of the game by altering the institution’s learning environment itself.

-Trentin agrees with the dynamic aspect of hybrid spaces and the constant movement of users carrying portable devices.
-He asserts that if we want to create sustainable models for education, we need to understand the conditions as well as the challenges for learning that exist in hybrid learning spaces.
+Trentin (2015) agrees with the dynamic aspect of hybrid spaces and the constant movement of users carrying portable devices.
+He asserts that if we want to create sustainable models for education, we need to understand both the conditions and the challenges for learning that exist in hybrid learning spaces.
 For example, teachers do not have enough training to plan activities suitable for such an environment.
-While in traditional teaching the teacher conveys knowledge, the teacher’s role in a hybrid environment should be guiding the learners.
-Learners are not passive when they interact with content, the teacher, and their peers autonomously and in groups.
-Learning is characterized as active and collaborative and the content has a flexible attribute to it.
+While in traditional teaching, the teacher conveys knowledge, the teacher’s role in a hybrid environment should be to guide learners.
+Learners are not passive when they interact with content, the teacher, and their peers, autonomously and in groups.
+Learning is characterized as active and collaborative, and the content has a flexible attribute to it.
 The role of technology here is to encourage learners and contribute to the learning environment.
-Trentin presents a hybrid learning space in a two-dimensional model on the axes onsite-online and individual-collaborative learning (Fig. 3).
+Figure 3 shows Trentin’s (2015) presentation of a hybrid learning space as a two-dimensional model on the axes of onsite–online and individual–collaborative learning.

-Figure 3 Bi-dimensional space model for hybrid learning solution (Trentin, 2015).
+Figure 3 Bi-dimensional space model for hybrid learning solution (from Trentin, 2015).

-However, from here to the design of hybrid learning by teachers in educational institutions, the distance is great.
-Teachers require scaffolding to help them understand what learning structures are possible in hybrid environments to be able to achieve the required learning goals.
-In our opinion, teachers must compromise between the learning goals that were set by the academic institutions and the variety of options available for learning.
-It seems to be a way to enable sustainable innovation.
-This leads to the use of the term design pattern, which refers to practical knowledge formulated by experts that can be applied in different contexts and be shared with others (Warburton & Mor, 2015).
+However, there is a great distance between this discussion and the designing of hybrid learning by teachers in educational institutions.
+Teachers require scaffolding to help them understand what learning structures are possible in hybrid environments in order to be able to achieve the required learning goals.
+In our opinion, teachers must compromise between the learning goals set by the academic institution and the variety of options available for learning.
+This seems to provide a path towards enabling sustainable innovation, and leads to the term design pattern, which refers to practical knowledge formulated by experts that can be applied in different contexts and shared with others (Warburton & Mor, 2015).